mattvenn/printable-diary/README.md

 # Making it

-## Title image
+## Cover image

-put an image called title.png in the directory
+put an image called cover.png in the directory

 ## Biz cards